 - Parts of The Little Mermaid make it feel almost like a Reconstruction of later Disney Princess films that follow it.
 For one, the musical elements are purposely integrated into the story so as not to feel out of place: the heroine having a beautiful singing voice is actually a plot point rather than a stock character trait, and the elaborate musical numbers are fully justified by having Sebastian be a concert composer.
 For another thing, Eric is one of the straightest examples of Prince Charming in the Disney Animated Canon since Sleeping Beauty, only differing from previous princes in that he has more Character Development.
 But The Little Mermaid was the film that started Disney's renaissance in the 1980s: it set the template for what became the "standard" Disney movie by being an elaborate Broadway-style musical (with the music being the primary storytelling method) rather than a simple fantasy story with a few musical numbers note , and it came out before later movies like Aladdin and Beauty and the Beast started purposefully subverting the Prince Charming trope.
 So it reconstructed the Disney formula before anyone thought to deconstruct it.

 - The first animated film to popularise Anachronism Stew - Aladdin - had a justification for it that its numerous imitators ignore.
-The Genie is implied to be a time traveller, which is why he makes a lot of contemporary pop culture references.
+The reason that The Genie Knows Jack Nicholson is because Genie has the power to look through time, which is why he makes a lot of contemporary pop culture references.

 - Sleeping Beauty is the first Disney movie to use True Love's Kiss as the solution to a spell (earlier in Snow White, the cure was actually Love's First Kiss).
 But it has a completely justified in-story reason for it; as Maleficent has cursed the princess to die, Merriweather can only soften the spell by turning it into an enchanted sleep with the kiss as the escape clause.
 The fact that she is able to do this illustrates that Maleficent is so evil, she can't imagine someone saving the princess that way - the same reason they are able to successfully hide Aurora from her for sixteen years.
 So the kiss has a reason for working, rather than being a Deus ex Machina it would often be used as.